New Jersey Sports Betting & Online Gambling: What's Legal in 2026?

 How does New Jersey's online gambling market compare to other states?

-New Jersey is consistently ranked among the top three online gambling markets in the United States by total revenue, competing closely with New York for the top spot in sports betting volume.
+New Jersey consistently ranks among the top three online gambling markets in the United States by total revenue, competing closely with New York for the top spot in sports betting volume.
 What distinguishes New Jersey is the breadth of its legal gambling offerings: it is one of only a handful of states where online sports betting, online casinos, and online poker are all simultaneously legal.
-Through August 2025, New Jersey's total gaming revenue reached $4.57 billion year-to-date, a figure that reflects nearly 10% year-over-year growth and underscores the state's position as the benchmark for regulated online gambling in America.

 What responsible gambling protections are available to New Jersey bettors?

 All licensed gambling operators in New Jersey are required by the NJ Division of Gaming Enforcement to offer responsible gambling tools, including deposit limits, loss limits, session time limits, cooling-off periods, and self-exclusion programs.
 New Jersey operates a statewide self-exclusion program that allows players to voluntarily ban themselves from all licensed gambling platforms in the state.
-The state also funds problem gambling treatment and awareness programs through a portion of gambling tax revenue.
 Players experiencing gambling-related harm can contact the Council on Compulsive Gambling of New Jersey or the national helpline at 1-800-GAMBLER.

 Bodog’s Sports Betting Guides by State